ronmamo/reflections/README.md

+#Java runtime metadata analysis
-##Java runtime metadata analysis, in the spirit of [Scannotations](http://bill.burkecentral.com/2008/01/14/scanning-java-annotations-at-runtime/)
+##In the spirit of [Scannotations](http://bill.burkecentral.com/2008/01/14/scanning-java-annotations-at-runtime/)

 Reflections scans your classpath, indexes the metadata, allows you to query it on runtime and may save and collect that information for many modules within your project.